microsoft/onnxruntime/docs/ONNX_Runtime_Perf_Tuning.md

 ***

 ## Performance Tuning Tools
-The [ONNX Go Live "OLive" tool](https://github.com/microsoft/OLive) is designed as an easy-to-use pipeline for converting models to ONNX and optimizing performance with ONNX Runtime.
+The [ONNX Go Live "OLive" tool](https://github.com/microsoft/OLive) is an easy-to-use pipeline for converting models to ONNX and optimizing performance with ONNX Runtime.
 The tool can help identify the optimal runtime configuration to get the best performance on the target hardware for the model.

 ### Profiling and Performance Report